Onshore, Nearshore, Offshore, Reef, Wreck

-The tiger shark is named for the dark bands or stripes that it has on the side of its body, resembling that of a tiger.
-The tiger shark is a solitary and nomadic shark, belonging to the same family as bull sharks, lemon sharks, and blue sharks known as Carcharhinidae, and is the largest species in the family.
-The skin of the tiger shark can range from blue to light green with a light yellow or white belly.
-It uses these colors in a camouflage technique known as countershading.
-Blending in with the light background as prey look up and being dark on top to blend in with the dark blue hues of the deep water.
+The Tiger Shark is named for the dark bands or stripes that it has on the side of its body, resembling that of a tiger.
+Belonging to the same family as Bull Sharks, Lemon Sharks, and Blue Sharks known as Carcharhinidae, they are the family's largest species.
+The Tiger Shark's skin can range from blue to light green with a light yellow or white belly.
+They use their colors in a camouflage technique known as countershading.
+Blending in with the light background as prey looks up and being dark on top to blend in with the deep water's dark blue hues.

-Tiger sharks are commonly found reaching 11 to 14 feet in length, and weights of 800-1400 pounds.
-Like most fish the tiger shark is dimorphic and the females grow much larger than the males and have been reported to reach exceptional sizes around 16-17 feet in length and weighing up to 2000 pounds.
-In Australia, a pregnant female Galeocerdo Cuvier was caught that was 18 feet in length and weighed over 3,300 pounds.
+Tiger sharks are commonly found reaching 11 to 14 feet in length and weights of 800-1400 pounds.
+Like most fish, the Tiger Shark is dimorphic, meaning the females grow much larger than the males reaching exceptional sizes around 16-17 feet in length and weighing up to 2000 pounds.

 Tiger Sharks are a solitary and nomadic species.